LuisCusihuaman/relevo-static-poc/docs/DATABASE.md

 The schema remains in Third Normal Form (3NF).

-  - **Role-Based Access Control (RBAC)**: To support the RBAC mentioned in the backend architecture, a `ROLES` lookup table and a `RoleId` foreign key in the `USERS` table have been added.
-This is a robust and scalable way to manage user permissions.
+  - **Role-Based Access Control (RBAC)**: To support the RBAC mentioned in the backend architecture, user roles are managed externally by Clerk and passed to the backend via JWT custom claims.
+The C# backend is responsible for interpreting these claims to enforce permissions.
+This decouples role management from the application's primary database.
   - **Junction Tables**: The `ASSIGNMENTS` table remains the key to the many-to-many relationship between `USERS` and `PATIENTS`.

 ### 2.2.
 Indexing Strategy and Search